-RWA petitions the Librarian of Congress, pursuant to Section 1201(a)(1) of the United States Code, to grant an exemption of Section 1201(a)(1)(A) of the Digital Millennium Copyright Act ("DMCA") to allow for the circumvention of the technological measures that control access to the software and firmware of mobile broadband wireless modems, which are also known as wireless air cards ("Air Card"), to allow the owner of a lawfully acquired Air Card, or a person designated by the owner of the lawfully acquired Air Card, to modify the Air Card's software and firmware so that the device may be used on a technologically compatible wireless network of the customer's choosing, and when the connection to the network is authorized by the operator of the network.
+RWA petitions the Librarian of Congress, pursuant to Section 1201(a)(1) of the United States Code1, to grant an exemption of Section 1201(a)(1)(A) of the Digital Millennium Copyright Act ("DMCA")2 to allow for the circumvention of the technological measures that control access to wearable mobile wireless device3 ("Wearable Wireless Device") software and firmware to allow the owner of a lawfully acquired Wearable Wireless Device, or a person designated by the owner of the lawfully acquired Wearable Wireless Device, to modify the device's software and firmware so that the Wearable Wireless Device may be used on a technologically compatible wireless network of the customer's choosing, and when the connection to the network is authorized by the operator of the network.

-&lt;sup>1 17 U.S.C. § 1201(a)(1).
+1 17 U.S.C. § 1201(a)(1).

-&lt;sup>2 17 U.S.C. § 1201(a)(1)(A).
+2 17 U.S.C. § 1201(a)(1)(A).

-The technological measures that control access to Air Cards adversely affect the ability of consumers to make lawful uses of their devices.
-This exemption will allow consumers to unlock lawfully acquired Air Cards and use the devices on compatible wireless networks of his or her choice, which is a lawful and a noninfringing use of copyrighted works within the meaning of section 1201(a)(1) of the DMCA.
+The technological measures that control access to Wearable Wireless Devices will adversely affect the ability of consumers to use their devices on the carrier networks of their choice, which adversely affects their ability to make lawful uses of these devices.
+This exemption will allow consumers to unlock lawfully acquired Wearable Wireless Devices and use these devices on the compatible wireless networks of his or her choice.
+This is a lawful and a noninfringing use of copyrighted works within the meaning of section 1201(a)(1) of the DMCA.